jetyue04/Power_Outages_Impact/README.md

 ​
 #### Univariate Analysis
-For our univariate analysis, we plotted the distribution for each in the cleaned dataset.
+For our univariate analysis, we plotted teh distribution for each in the cleaned dataset.
 One of the plots we found most interesting was the distribution of cause categories, as pictured below:

 <iframe src="assets/fig1.univar_barplot.html"  width="1050" height="450"  frameborder="0"></iframe>

 As we can see in the graph above, most of the outages are caused by severe weather and intentional attacks.

 We also explored a couple more plots for our univariate analysis, but one of utmost interest to us was to pictographically visualize average power outages across the United States, which we did through a geomap (pictured below).
 We used median power outages to get a general understanding of the distribution across states in the USA.

 <iframe src="assets/univar_choropleth.html"  width="1050" height="450"  frameborder="0"></iframe>
 We see that states on the westcoast have significantly higher median power outage duration compared to east coast in the United States, which poses an interesting question of why this could be taking place.

 #### Bivariate Analysis

-For our bivariate analysis, we used a box plot to explore the differences in outage duration caused by different categories.
+For our bivariate analysis, we used a box plot to explore the differences in outage duration caused be different categories.
 Our choice of picking was between severe weather and intentional attacks, which we have pictured below:

-<iframe src="assets/fig2.bivar_boxplot.html"  width="1050" height="450" frameborder="0" ></iframe>
+<iframe src="assets/fig2.bivar_boxplot.html"  width="1000" height="450" frameborder="0" ></iframe>

 We see that severe weather has a higher mean and a greater spread of durations, while intentional attacks tend to have shorter durations and fewer outliers.
 This can later be tested in our hypothesis test on whether or not they originate from the same distribution.